 - or as the first choice for certain diseases.

-Your psychiatrist should give you information about effectiveness and risks.
-He should inform you about the onset of the effect / the duration of the effect.
-It is possible that the effects are delayed and will disappear after some time, even if the treatment is successful.
+Your specialist psychiatrist should give you information about effectiveness and risks.
+He should also inform you about the onset of the effect / the duration of the effect.
+It is possible that the effects are delayed and may disappear after a certain period of time, even if the treatment is successful.

-It is very important not to change the medication before or directly after the cure by electrical interventional methods.
+It is very important to discuss all the medications that you are taking and not to change the medication before or directly after the treatment by electrical interventional methods if advised by the specialist psychiatrist or inform her/him of any changes immediately (since certain medications may have an effect on the treatment or your motor threshold).
 It is likely that you will have to take medications even despite the use of interventional methods.
-But the goal is of course to improve your disease symptoms with all methods together.
+But the goal is of course to improve your disease symptoms with all methods combined together.

-Medication may need to be taken to get the benefit - but, you will be in better condition than before!
+In most cases, medications may need to be taken or continued to get the optimal benefits of all the treatments together- but you will hopefully (or potentially) be in better condition than before!

-• The use of interventional methods must be part of an overall treatment plan for your psychiatric condition that you discuss with your psychiatrist.
+• The use of interventional methods must be part of an overall treatment plan for your condition that you discuss with your specialist psychiatrist.

 The period of acute treatment